-This document specifies the guidelines and requirement criteria for the certification of service apps (applications, services, widgets, or passive content) that run on mobile devices.
+This document specifies the guidelines and requirement criteria for the certification of service apps (applications, products, services, widgets, or passive content) that run on mobile and Gear devices.
 In this document, service apps and their commercial items and information registered with Seller Office are referred to as content.
 Certification tests content that developers have registered (via the Seller Office UI) and submitted for Samsung certification and distribution in the Samsung Galaxy Apps Store.

 Content certification guidelines and requirement criteria are governed by the Galaxy Apps Certification Policy and the applicable country laws.

 In order to verify compliance with Galaxy Apps policy, Samsung will periodically conduct audits of content and its use by stakeholders (users, sellers, mobile operators) and the public.
 Samsung will complete a detailed review of content audits and send email feedback to content developers.